cs4241-19a/a2-shortstack/README.md

 The website is meant to address the problem of missing dice in some board game or playing D and D or similar game that requires dice.
 For future work it may be useful to allow the user to roll different types of dice at the same time.

+Note: Because of the nature of the website I did not include a way to modify records because I felt like there was no reason to because it would require making a whole new roll and that would not show you how individual die rolled so instead I added a clear results button that emptys the result table on both front end and back end to include more client server interaction

 https://glitch.com/~a2-andrewbonaventura